Hackademic/hackademic/README.md

 Feel free to connect with us over `#hackademic-dev` channel on Freenode.
-We also run a mailing list which is `owasp-hackademic-challenges@lists.owasp.org` that you can join [here](https://lists.owasp.org/mailman/listinfo/owasp-hackademic-challenges).
+We also run a mailing list which is `owasp-hackademic-challenges@lists.owasp.org` that you can join [here](https://lists.owasp.org/mailman/listinfo/owasp-hackademic-challenges) You can also find us on the Owasp slack channel [here](https://owasp.slack.com/messages/project-hackademic/)